 Looking for how to find problems to solve?
 Check out this post here where I explain in-depth where you can find quality problems that need a solution.

 Get creative with how you can bring value.
 For instance, if you have a strength of being a connector (you connect people with others for great outcomes), you would have the ability to put together strong start-up teams.
 As a service, you could provide the tools to bring together the foundational teams that others seem to struggle so much with.

-Now that you have discovered your strengths and are off to the races thinking of business ideas that solve real problems, make sure you don’t loose track of your ideas!
-Check out this blog about The Top 5 Tools for Keeping Track of Your Business Ideas.
+Now that you have discovered your strengths and are off to the races thinking of business ideas that solve real problems, make sure you don’t lose track of your ideas!
+Check out this blog about the Top 5 Tools for Keeping Track of Your Business Ideas.